Online conspiracy theories flourish after Iowa caucus fiasco

 Some posts, which were shared thousands of times, accused former Clinton campaign manager Robby Mook of creating the app.

 In a tweet, Mook said he “did not have” anything to do with building the caucus app.
-Mook did not immediately return The Associated Press’ request for comment.
+Mook did not immediately return a request from The Associated Press for comment.

 By Tuesday morning, #MayorCheat was trending on Twitter, where it was mentioned more than 120,000 times by the afternoon.